Porsche 911 (993): Carrera 4S / Carrera S

 The Carrera 4 S (1996) and the later rear-wheel drive Carrera S (1997) shared the Turbo model's bodyshell, but housed the naturally aspirated engine in the rear.
 Both of the S models had slightly lowered suspension as compared to standard Carrera models.
 The all-wheel drive 4S is heavier than the S due to the former's all-wheel drive system, resulting in a curb weight of 3147 lb for the C4S vs. 3064 lb for the C2S.
 Due to this, the S has a quicker acceleration time and a slightly greater top speed than the 4S.
-Although a Carrera S Cabriolet was never officially offered by the factory, a small number (believed to be five) were specially ordered through the Porsche Exclusiv department in 1997 and sold as 1998 models by Beverly Hills Porsche in California and only one was ordered by a VIP client through Porsche Exclusiv department for the European market.
+Although a Carrera S Cabriolet was never officially offered by the factory, a small number (believed to be five) were specially ordered through the Porsche Exclusiv department in 1997 and sold as 1998 models by Beverly Hills Porsche in California and a single example was ordered by a VIP client through Porsche Exclusiv department for the European market.
 The wide bodywork is widely acclaimed for its rear looks; it creates more aerodynamic drag, leading to slightly lower top speeds compared to the narrower siblings (about 5 km/h), but the wider tyres result in excellent road holding.
 The Carrera S is one of the most valuable 993 variants.
-Production of the Carrera S amounted to 1,752 examples for all of North America during the entire 993 series production run (in part because they were manufactured only for the 1997 model year, together with a very brief stub period later in 1997 denominated as 1998 models), though the special extremely limited run models such as the 993 RS, GT, and Turbo S are rarer and more expensive.
+Production of the Carrera S amounted to 1,752 examples for all of North America during the entire 993 series production run, in part because they were manufactured only for the 1997 model year together with a very brief stub period later in 1997, denominated as 1998 models.
+While unusual, the special limited run models such as the 993 RS, GT, and Turbo S are both rarer and more expensive.

+The last 993 and therefore last air-cooled 911 ever produced for public road use was a Riviera Blue Carrera 4 S, completed March 31st, 1998 owned by American TV star Jerry Seinfeld.
+Seinfeld also ordered the last US bound 993, a black Carrera 2 S completed in December 1997.